jdaw1/placemat/Documentation/compound_strings_characters.md

 E.g.,&nbsp;`/uni1D00` =&nbsp;&ldquo;&#x1D00;&rdquo; =&nbsp;[small&#8209;caps&nbsp;A](http://www.fileformat.info/info/unicode/char/1d00/index.htm);
 `/u1D538` =&nbsp;&ldquo;&#x1D538;&rdquo; =&nbsp;[double&#8209;struck&nbsp;A](http://www.fileformat.info/info/unicode/char/1d538/index.htm).

-But this glyph naming is not consistently available: not in all fonts; not necessarily all glyphs within a font.
+## Errors

+Not all fonts have all glyphs, and not all fonts allow Unicode-style naming.
+Indeed, more strongly, few fonts have most glyphs.
-The usual advice applies: carefully check the output.
+So the usual advice applies: carefully check the output.

+Attempts to use a non-existent glyph are logged.
-As a small assist, there is a [stand-alone PostScript program](../PostScript/glyph_log.ps) which logs all the glyphs from the font specified in its line&nbsp;15, and shows them in a simple PDF.
+Further, as a small assist, there is a [stand-alone PostScript program](../PostScript/glyph_log.ps) which logs all the glyphs from the font specified in its line&nbsp;15, and shows them in a simple PDF.